By Jonathan Ashley, co-founder of etiCloud. (Updated 4 April 2025)

 - Regularly test that training, or people will relax their guard.
 For example, see if anyone (including senior management) replies to dummy phishing emails.

 - Consider holding ‘insight sessions’, to learn from the experiences of others.
-For example, the well documented Allen & Overy attack this year: how would your team respond?
+For example, the well documented Allen & Overy attack 15 months ago: how would your team respond?

 - Consider cyber insurance, as professional indemnity insurance is not designed to cover cyber attacks (although it can provide cover in particular situations).